mkerle/config-template/README.md

 1. The template `version`
 1. The `template` body

-A template can optionally define the `inherited-templates` field that defines the names of templates that will be used when rendering.
+A template can optionally define the `imports` field that defines the names of templates that will be used when rendering.

 The basic structure is: